Carried-by-Compiler/Web-Development-Project/README.md

 Guys please make sure you've watched the GitHub tutorial.
 GitHub is very confusing to use.
 (I'm still currently not fluent with this yet </3)

-P.S I'm taking the usage of GitHub very seriously as it will be very very very helpful with our project as you will eventually discover.
+P.S I'm taking the usage of GitHub very seriously as it will be very very very helpful with our project as you will soon come to discover.
+Eventually we won't need the facebook chat to discuss code and any other ideas/features for the website.